askaf11/Swiggy_Analysis/README.md

    <p align="justify">To view the visualizations, open the Power BI file (.pbix) using Power BI Desktop.
 Explore the various dashboards and reports to gain insights into the data.</p>

 2. **Review Project Documentation**
-   <p align="justify">Refer to the Project Documentation file (.pdf) to understand the methodology used for the analysis.
+   <p align="justify">Refer to the Project Documentation file (.pptx) to understand the methodology used for the analysis.
 It includes details on data sources, analysis techniques, and key findings.</p>

 ## How to Contribute